jasonqiu212/nus-cheatsheets/README.md

 2. Download [Obsidian](https://obsidian.md/).
 3. Copy the above files into your vault.
 4. Use Obsidian to edit and export the cheatsheet into a PDF file.

+## I found a mistake!
+Can I report it?

+**Yes please!** If you found a mistake (e.g. typo), please feel free to submit an issue on this GitHub repository.
+I will fix it asap!